darrylcousins/boxesapp/docs/md-sources/RECHARGE.md

 *charge upcoming* (3 days prior to charge date) then these 2 email notifications can be disabled.

+It could also be argued that because Shopify sends out an *order confirmed* email when the charge is created the Recharge notification *recurring charge confirmation* may also be disabled.

 The *subscription cancellation* notification should however be enabled, because Boxes App handles the cancellation of subscriptions a single email is sent for the container box only and not the other included items.
+Note: Currently it seems that this email is not sent when cancelling a single box subscription through the api.
+Awaiting confirmation from Recharge about this before creating an email from Boxes App confirming the cancellation.

 <img src="/assets/CustomerNotifications.png" width="660" />